 Muslims were even more tolerant.
 Apart from Jews they also tolerated Christians.
 Despite that, Christianity and Islam were amongst the most intolerant religions that ever existed.
 That proved to be crucial for their success.
-Apparently the owner of this universe didn’t provide us with ample proof of Her existence so convincing people by argument wasn’t an option.
+Apparently the owner of this universe didn’t provide us with ample proof of existence, so convincing people by argument wasn’t an option.
 The Jews didn’t get that.
-They preferred to keep exclusive rights to the all-powerful creator of this universe and didn’t try to forcefully convert others.
+They preferred to hold on to their exclusive relationship with the all-powerful creator of this universe, and didn’t try to forcefully convert others.

 The plight of Jewish people was not much unlike that of other minorities that didn’t adapt and integrate into society.
 Being beaten up from time to time is the least you can expect from peasants if you are not like them.
 And it was often worse than that.